Police Misconduct Settlements: Cities Pay Millions But Are They Helping?

 Determining exactly how much cities, counties, and states have spent on police brutality and other misconduct settlements is difficult.
 These settlements are often complex, private, and, despite involving tax-payer money, not disclosed to the public.
 For one, confidentiality agreements are often used when a police brutality case is settled in West Virginia or elsewhere in the country.
 Attorney-client privileges also tend to fog the statistics.

-All of this means publicly-funded police misconduct settlements largely remain unknown to the taxpayers who are ultimately responsible for paying them.
-We, the public, may get a general idea on a police misconduct settlement, but we are rarely given details.
+This means publicly-funded police misconduct settlements largely remain unknown to the taxpayers who are ultimately responsible for paying them.
+The public may get a general idea on a police misconduct settlement, but we are rarely given details.

-However, there is some available information that helps us understand just how much police misconduct costs local and regional governments.
-According to a report from ABC News (published in June, 2020) “claims against police,” including false arrests, civil rights violations, and excessive force, cost American taxpayers roughly $300 million in the fiscal year of 2019.
-The report goes on to claim that New York City, which has the nation’s largest police force, paid out roughly $176 million in civil judgments and claims for “police-related lawsuits.”
+However, some available information helps us understand just how much police misconduct costs local and regional governments.
+According to a report from ABC News (published in June 2020), “claims against the police,” including false arrests, civil rights violations, and excessive force, cost American taxpayers roughly $300 million in the fiscal year of 2019.
+The report claims that New York City, the nation’s largest police force, paid out roughly $176 million in civil judgments and claims for “police-related lawsuits.”

 Claims of Police Misconduct is Not a New Trend

 Police misconduct settlements are not a new trend.
-A story from the Wall Street Journal, published back in July of 2015, discussed this issue at length.
+A story from the Wall Street Journal, published in July of 2015, discussed this issue at length.
 Their story stated that police departments in the ten largest American cities paid out $248.7 million in the previous year.
-This number was up 48% from 2010, when the same ten cities spent $168.3 million in police-misconduct cases.
+This number was up 48% from 2010 when ten cities spent $168.3 million in police-misconduct cases.

 Over five years, the ten largest U.S. cities spent $1.02 billion in settlements.

 Is Police Misconduct and Police Brutality on the Decline?